Cognitive Tests – Contextual Fear Conditioning

 In contextual fear conditioning, mice learn to pair an unconditioned context with an aversive context.
 The freezing response of the mouse is monitored to assess the extent to which the unconditioned stimulus is paired with the aversive context.
+By capitalizing on the natural freezing response to fear, this test evaluates the ability of rodents to associate a specific context with an aversive stimulus, such as a mild foot shock.
 This test is a measure of both anxiety and cognition (learning and memory).
+Reach out to our scientific experts to discuss how you can integrate contextual fear conditioning into your research.

 A fear conditioning box is used to measure contextual fear learning and memory.